Lionardo/aldryn-stripe-shop/README.rst

 ###########################

-Aldryn-stripe-shop is an addon that lets you build a small webshop with stripe as payment system.
+Aldryn-stripe-shop is an addon that lets you build a small arbitrary webshop with stripe as payment system.(Real transactions won't work without SSL!)
 This is a very simple addon that gives you the possibility to add: